 We had the honor of receiving three awards from The Florida Trust for Historic Preservation in 2017.

-The Government House Museum in Saint Augustine was awarded Meritorious Achievement in the Field of Restoration/Rehabilitation.
+The Government House Museum, Saint Augustine was awarded Meritorious Achievement in the Field of Restoration/Rehabilitation.

 ______________________________________________________________________________________